Off the Beaten Path in Stanford University

-Use this page as a starting point for a Stanford University walking tour, a free self-guided route, or the Roamee app for Stanford University.
+Use this page as a starting point for a Stanford University walking tour, a free route, or the Roamee app for Stanford University.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Stanford University for the well-known architecture and art attractions, but the most memorable moments happen off the main path.
 Side streets one block from Main Quad, residential quarters, quiet courtyards — these are the parts of Stanford University that feel genuine.
-Places like Papua New Guinea Sculpture Garden are the kind of spots locals would actually recommend.
+Places like The Dish and Papua New Guinea Sculpture Garden are the kind of spots locals would actually recommend.

 The campus is huge — rent a bike from campus bike shops or use the free Marguerite shuttle.
 The Quad and Cantor Arts Center are walkable together.
 The Dish trail is a separate trip into the hills.